Hilary Benn says he is shocked and angered by ‘racist violence’ in Belfast

 The Northern Ireland Secretary said he was “deeply shocked and angered” after hearing from business owners who had been targeted by “rampaging disorder” following anti-immigration protests.

-He also spoke to representatives of the Islamic centre, as well as police officers and firefighters that had responded to the disorder.
+He also spoke to representatives of the Islamic centre, as well as police officers and firefighters that had responded to the disorder in recent days.

+Mr Boutcher said on Wednesday night that police officers will be “standing in harm’s way” to ensure that the Muslim community in Northern Ireland are safe.

+He said he had held a meeting in Belfast on Tuesday night with all the leaders of mosques across Northern Ireland.

 Speaking at a community centre in Belfast on Wednesday, Mr Benn said there was a responsibility on all elected representatives “to call out this racist violence for what it is”.